-(Fig. 1).
-The Ligurian Sea formed during Oligo-Miocene times as a back-arc basin (Burrus, 1984; Rehault et al., 1984; Faccenna et al., 1997; Gueguen et al., 1998; Rosenbaum et al., 2002), but extension stopped ~16 Ma.
-Nocquet and Calais (2004) have GPS data do not-shown that the most of the plate convergence between Africa and Europe is accommodated at the Maghrebian chain.
-A present day horizontal convergent motion of 0.4 mm/year is observe any significant present-day shortening bbetween the Corsica-Sardinia block and mainland Europethe northern rim of the Ligurian Sea (Nocquet and Calais, 2004Nocquet, 2012; Masson et al., 2019).
-However, cCompressive earthquakes occasionally occur in north dipping reverse faults at the northern margin, indicating basin inversion (Larroque et al., 2011; Sage et al., 2011).
-The interior of plates is, in general, predominantly aseismic (McKenzie and Parker, 1967).
+1997; Gueguen et al., 1998; Rosenbaum et al., 2002), but extension stopped ~16 Ma.
+GPS data do not show any significant present-day shortening between Corsica and the northern rim of the Ligurian Sea (Nocquet and Calais, 2004).
+However, compressive earthquakes occasionally occur in north dipping reverse faults at the northern margin, indicating basin inversion (Larroque et al., 2011; Sage et al., 2011).
+The interior of plates is, in general, predominantly aseismic (McKenzie and Parker,

+1967).
 In these relatively stable tectonic regions, sparse seismicity may represent diffuse deformation and is commonly related to the reactivation of pre-existing fault planes (Zoback, 1992).
 In the Tyrrhenian Sea, the Africa-Europe convergence caused reactivation of pre-existing fault planes, revealing an inversion of the basin that is mainly observed along the margins (Zitellini et al., 2020).

-Figure 1: Topographic map of (a) the Ligurian Sea and (b) the area where the cluster events occurred (GMRT data, Ryan et al., 2009).
+40 Figure 1: Topographic map of (a) the Ligurian Sea and (b) the area where the cluster events occurred (GMRT data, Ryan et al., 2009).
 Grey circles mark the epicentres of earthquakes from the ISC bulletin (Storchak et al., 2017).
 Magenta circles mark the epicentres of earthquakes within the Ligurian Basin observed in this study.
 Black lines connect locations of the same events found in both the ISC bulletin and this study.

 Here, we report on local seismicity in the centre of the Ligurian Basin (Fig. 1a).
-We analysed two earthquake clusters (Fig. 1b) that were recorded by an amphibious seismic network operated in the framework of the European AlpArray initiative (Hetényi et al., 2018).
+We analysed two earthquake clusters (Fig.

+45 1b) that were recorded by an amphibious seismic network operated in the framework of the European AlpArray initiative (Hetényi et al., 2018).
 The AlpArray ocean bottom seismometer (OBS) network, a long-term broadband OBS array, recorded ground motion continuously for eight months (06.2017-02.2018).
 The long-term OBS deployment enables robust source estimates of earthquakes far away from land stations.
 Nevertheless, observations from the land stations improved the estimate of fault plane solutions.
-The observed earthquake clusters and their depth distribution provide constraints on the crust and upper mantle rheology and provide insights into the current regional stress field.
+The observed earthquake clusters and their depth distribution provide constraints on the crust and 50 upper mantle rheology and provide insights into the current regional stress field.